 One must look elsewhere for a solution to new home prices.
-Land cost, labor costs, and the free market reality of the soaring homebuilding demand that has boosted all homebuilding input prices, not just lumber.
+Land cost, labor costs, and the free market reality of homebuilding demand that has boosted many homebuilding input prices.

-The U.S. Census Bureau's average cost for a new home sold in August 2022 was \$521,800.
+The U.S. Census Bureau's average cost for a new home sold in January 2023 was \$474,400.
 About 15 thousand board feet of lumber is used to construct an average 2,500 square foot home.
-In late-October 2022, the price of lumber was \$494 for a thousand board feet; thus, the total cost of lumber to the builder was \$7,410, or 1.4% of the price of an average new home.
+In mid-March 2022, the price of lumber was \$407 for a thousand board feet; thus, the total cost of lumber to the builder was \$6,105, or 1.3% of the price of an average new home.